-Global Issues in Context: This eCollection contains global perspectives on issues around the world.
-Sources include: reference book articles, newspapers, broadcast news, radio news, magazines, newspapers and scholarly journals.
+Gale in Context: Environmental Studies: Contains global perspectives on environmental issues around the world.
+Sources include: reference book articles, newspapers, broadcast news, radio news, magazines, newspapers, reports and scholarly journals.

 Journal of the American Medical Association: Site license to Journal of the American Medical Association, 1998 to the current issue.

 JSTOR: Full-text coverage of hundreds of journals simultaneously searchable alongside 35,000 scholarly eBooks.
 Disciplines include: art, social science, science, law, linguistics, mathematics and philosophy.
 Date of coverage varies by title & may include articles from the 19th, 20th & 21st centuries.